 Hillingdon is faced with potentially significant additional environmental and health burdens through the prospect of a third runway at Heathrow as well as opportunities through new developments such as Crossrail.

 Our STP is built on current local plans within Hillingdon and across NW London including (but are not limited to):

 - Joint Strategic Needs Assessment

 - Health and Wellbeing Strategy

 - Better Care Fund Plan

 - Our Digital Strategy

 - Strategic Estates Plans

 - Local Services Strategy

 - Long Term Conditions Strategy

 - End of Life Strategy

 - Prevention Strategy

 - Quality, Improvement, Productivity and Prevention (QIPP) Plans

-- The Shaping a Healthier
+- · The Shaping a Healthier

-- Future Programme
+Future Programme

-- NWL Local Services Programme
+- NWL Local Services

+Programme

-- NWL Whole Systems
+- NWL Whole Systems Integrated Care

-Integrated Care

 - 2016/17 Operational Plan

 - The Londonwide Strategic Commissioning Framework for Primary Care

 - The NWL Primary Care Transformation Programme

 - NHS Five Year Forward View

 - GP Forward View

 Our local STP builds on our approach of continuous dialogue with the public and partner engagement as a platform for the development of the above plans and strategies.
-We are currently undertaking an extended period of engagement on the local Hillingdon STP and current content and thinking is subject to further reiterations and refinement.
+In line with the NHSE guidance we will undertake an extended period of engagement on the local Hillingdon STP and ensure that public and stakeholder views are integral to how we progress our plans.
+Current content and thinking is subject to further reiterations and refinement.